-This Investment Policy Statement ("IPS") identifies the key factors bearing upon decisions for the Fund and provides a set of written restrictions/guidelines for the management of its assets.
+This SIPO identifies the key factors bearing upon decisions for the Fund and provides a set of written restrictions/guidelines for the management of its assets.

-This IPS is reviewed and approved at least on a biennial basis by the Foundation Trustees.
+This SIPO is reviewed and approved at least on a biennial basis by the Foundation Trustees.

-The IPS should be read in conjunction with the separate Acorn Foundation Investment Beliefs document.
+The SIPO should be read in conjunction with the separate Acorn Foundation Investment Beliefs document and the Acorn Foundation Responsible Investment Policy.

-3.0 Roles and Responsibilities
+3 Roles and Responsibilities